caproto/caproto/doc/source/basics.rst

     bytes_received, address = udp_sock.recvfrom(1024)
     b.recv(bytes_received, address)

-The bytes have been cached and parsed.
-The :class:`Broadcaster` puts the *Commands* on its `command_queue`, allowing the user to feed from that pipe as desired.
+The bytes have been parsed into *Commands* and stashed in an internal queue.
+To feed from the queue, use one of two methods.
 For frameworks that support async functions, there is :meth:`Broadcaster.async_next_command`.
 In our simple blocking, single-threaded example, we use instead :meth:`Broadcaster.next_command`.

 .. ipython:: python

     addr, command = b.next_command()

-As it's necessary for higher levels to keep in synchronization with the state of the :class:`Broadcaster`, :meth:`Broadcaster.next_command` pops the next command from the queue and updates its internal state.
-From our perspective, we only need to handle the commands as if feeding directly from the pipe itself.

-.. ipython:: python

     print('received command {} from {}'.format(command, addr))

-When we call :meth:`Broadcaster.send`, two things happen.
-The broadcaster translates between low-level bytes and a high-level *Command*.
-The broadcaster also updates its internal state machine encoding the rules of the protocol.
-It tracks the state of both the client and server (it can serve as either).
+When we call :meth:`Broadcaster.next_command`, the broadcaster pops the next command from its internal queue and updates its internal state machine encoding the rules of the protocol.
+The broadcaster tracks the state of both the client and server (it can serve as either).
 If, as the client, you send an illegal command, it will raise :class:`LocalProtocolError`.
 If, as the client, you receive bytes from the server that constitute an illegal command, it will raise :class:`RemoteProtocolError`.

 Searching for a Channel